 The villa is set on two floors.
 Entry to the villa is by an upstairs walkway from the road.
 Upon entering the villa upstairs it consists of a kitchen, (which includes hob, oven, and fridge freezer), double bedroom, Shower room and toilet.
 Dining Room, Living room and Reading room.

-There is a television in the living room with a Blu Ray DVD player.
+There is a television, with UK TV Programs, in the living room with a Blu Ray DVD player.
 A good library of DVDs is available to the renter.

 This area also leads onto a solarium.
 Upstairs has a log fire for the cold winter evenings and hot and cold air conditioning.

 Proceeding down a spiral staircase in the dining area leads into a lounge on the lower floor with its own hot and cold air conditioning unit.
 Leading off of this are two single bedrooms and a bathroom with shower.
 Also the master bedroom is on this floor with its own en suite toilet and wash basin.
 This room has a TV for exclusive use of those who use it, again with UK TV programs.

 The pool is not deep so No Diving is allowed but is ideal for children.
 It is approximately 8 meters by 4 meters and just under 2 meters deep one end and just over a meter deep the other.
 There are easy rise steps in the shallow end.